yellowmessenger/documentation/docs/platform_concepts/studio/database.md

 To add each record manually:

 1. Choose the environment where you want to add record.
-2. In Studio, click **Database**, navigate to the table where you want to add a new record.
+2. In Automation, click **Database**, navigate to the table where you want to add a new record.
 2. Click **Add new record**.

   <img src="https://i.imgur.com/bU1H2bL.png"/>